cyberschuur/orca/README.md

 # orca - a Windows Enumeration Script

-orca (OS Recon & Configuration Auditor) is a PowerShell script that enumerates Windows system information for both standard and admin users.
-It can also run extended checks that are more time-consuming, but provide deeper insights.
+orca (OS Recon & Configuration Auditor) is basically a Frankensteined combination of [JAWS](https://github.com/411Hall/JAWS/tree/master) and [Seatbelt](https://github.com/GhostPack/Seatbelt).
+It is a PowerShell script that enumerates Windows system information for both standard and admin users.
+It can also run extended checks that are more time-consuming, but give useful results.

 ## Usage